Himanshi Khurana Unfollows Asim's Brother On Twitter & Insta; Says She Is Ready To Face All Hate!

 Asim’s Father & Brother Against Himanshi!

 The report also suggests that Umar and Riaz Ahmed Choudhary are against Himanshi, and they don't want Asim to contact her.
-Asim, who apparently has got to know about this, is angry with his brother and father.
+Asim, who apparently got to know about this, is angry with his brother and father.

 Umar Rubbishes Report